JuozasPetryla/reaction-game/README.md

 # Reaction game

 A simple reaction game that measures your reaction of a button press in miliseconds and seconds made with Vanilla Javascript, HTML and CSS only.
+Netlify link -https://reaction-game-juozas.netlify.app/

 # How to play?